-ENVIRONMENTAL AND OCCUPATIONAL HEALTH SCIENCES ELECTIVES (12 credits)
+ENVIRONMENTAL AND OCCUPATIONAL HEALTH SCIENCES ELECTIVES ELECTIVES (12 CREDITS for Students who entered prior to Fall 2019.
+All others complete 9 CREDITS)

-Students can choose 4 elective courses from the list below.
+Students can choose elective courses from the list below.
 Students may also opt to choose courses from other departments to satisfy the elective requirements.